Here you learn ...

 It is not clear from the CV what professional advantages the applicant could gain from studying in Germany.

 If one of the above-listed factors applies to your case, it is advisable to seek advice from a lawyer specializing in migration law before applying for a visa.
 Embassies in countries with high "migration pressure" (e.g. Africa and Southeast Asia) are often very prejudiced and reluctant to issue study visas .
 A lawyer specializing in visa law can use his or her legal skills to help you overcome the resistance of the authorities .
 In this respect, many rejections by embassies in these countries are unlawful.
-Carrying out a remonstration procedure or a lawsuit before the Berlin Administrative Court can often lead to the visa being issued.
+Carrying out a remonstration procedure or a lawsuit before the Berlin Administrative Court can often still lead to the visa being issued.

 3.1 Apply for a study visa for Germany at the embassy